You want to give your son the world...

 Molding the future: a place where boys grow in character, leadership, and brotherhood.

-Camp Mowglis is a three, four or seven-week youth development experience – a New Hampshire outdoor overnight summer camp for boys ages 7-15.
-Every summer, we host a small group of around 100 boys in the natural beauty of the New Hampshire mountains and disconnect from everyday life in search of something bigger.
+Camp Mowglis is a three, four, or seven-week summer camp for boys ages 7-15 on pristine Newfound Lake, surrounded by the majestic White Mountains of New Hampshire, just 2.5 hours north of Boston.
+Every summer, we welcome around 100 boys to experience the natural beauty, make lifelong friends, learn exciting new skills, and disconnect from everyday life in search of something bigger.

 Mowglis School of the Open